abdallah-samir96/maven-cookbook-mastery/README.md

 .m2 contains all dependencies, plugins downloaded from repositories

-The plugins stored in `~/.m2/repository/org/apache/maven/plugins`
+The built-in plugins stored in `~/.m2/repository/org/apache/maven/plugins`

+**Other plugins stored based on the groupId**.

 The dependencies are stored based on the group as the groupId will be converted to tree of directory structure.